 Where we have covered these cases in the past, more details on the facts and the judgements that have been appealed can be obtained by clicking on the case names below.

-We are awaiting a number of interesting judgements from cases heard in 2018 including:-
+In 2020 we will see a number of interesting judgements from cases heard in 2019 including:-

 Our employment law fact card is full of useful information for employers.
-You can access the PDF version of the 2019/20 version at the link below, or if you would like a free hard copy, please email email@example.com with your name and address.
+You can access the PDF version of the 2019/20 version at the link below.
+We will be issuing our 2020/21 version shortly (late March/early April), if you would like a free hard copy to be sent to you once it is available, please email email@example.com with your name and postal address.

 Guide to Employment Law

 For an overview of UK employment law see A Guide To Employment Law In Scotland, England & Wales.